 Pivot Tables are a powerful tool within Excel that can be used to analyze, sort, filter and present data in an understandable way.

 In 38 engaging lessons you will learn best practices for preparing source data, using database data, how to preserve formats and create custom styles, sorting and filtering techniques, and much more.

 Whether you use Excel for work or study, these tutorials will start you on your journey to becoming a Pivot Tables Ninja!
 Learn more about how a GoSkills Excel certification can boost your career.

-The course is Microsoft Excel 2016, 2019 and Office 365 compliant, so you can choose the version that works best for you.
+The course is Excel 2016, 2019 and Microsoft 365 compliant (previously known as Office 365), so you can choose the version that works best for you.

 Want to be a more efficient Excel user?
 Start learning 200 of the best Excel shortcuts for PC and Mac.

 Once enrolled, our friendly support team and tutors are here to help with any course related inquiries.

 Estimated study time